cyrusjohnston/Mech-105-Algorithms/False Position/ReadMe.md

 This folders contains an algorithm that uses the false position technique to determine the location of a root of a function.
+The false position method, while does work nearly all the time, is generally very slow.
 1. *Inputs*
   **func** = the function being evaluated
   **xl** = the lower bound